doc-sieve/reggy/README.md

 ### Definitely-Complete Matches

 `Reggy` follows greedy and "leftmost longest" matching semantics, including for streams.
 A pattern may match after one step of a stream, yet may match a longer form depending on the next step.
-For example, `ab*` will match `s.step("abb")`, but a subsequent call to `s.step("b")` would create a longer match, `"abbb"`, which should supercede the match `"abb"`.
+For example, `ab|abb` will match `s.step("ab")`, but a subsequent call to `s.step("b")` would create a longer match, `"abb"`, which should supercede the match `"abb"`.

-`Reggy` will only return matches once they are definitely complete and cannot be superceded by future calls to `Search::step`.
+`Search` will only return matches once they are definitely complete and cannot be superceded by future `step` calls.
+It accomplishes this by maintaining a maximum length `L` for each pattern (this is why unbound quantifiers are absent from `Reggy`).
+Once `Reggy` has streamed at most `L` bytes past the start of a match without superceding it, that match will be yielded.

 ## Implementation